 Supreme Chief of the Fire – Jim Milham

 The Supreme Chief of the Fire is also the Council Executive.
 He has the final word in all decisions regarding the operations of the Lodge, and makes those decisions with the input of the Lodge Chief, the Lodge Adviser, and the Staff Adviser.

-At the annual April Quarterly meeting, a slate is presented for the following year’s officers.
-At the May Quarterly meeting, the slate is either excepted or challenged.
+At the annual May Quarterly meeting, a slate is presented for the following year’s officers.
+At the September Quarterly meeting, the slate is either accepted or challenged.
 Therefore any slated officers are not final.
 Any challenges to the slate must be accompanied by an official petition form with approval from the staff and lodge adviser.
 The slate is also published in The Wolf’s Tale before the May quarterly meeting.
 The elected officers’ (whether slated or not) term begins at the conclusion of the Section Conclave of the year they are elected.